SolanaO/Customer_Churn_Prediction/README.md

 # User Activity Based Churn Prediction With PySpark on an AWS-EMR Cluster

-This is an updated and extended version of the capstone project for the Data Scientist Nanodegree with Udacity.

 There are two Medium blogs related to this project:
 - [User Activity Based Churn Prediction With PySpark on an AWS-EMR Cluster](https://medium.com/@silviaonofrei/user-activity-based-churn-prediction-with-pyspark-on-an-aws-emr-cluster-b7cfe2fa139e)
 - [Did Stacking Improve My PySpark Churn Prediction Model?](https://medium.com/@silviaonofrei/did-stacking-improve-my-pyspark-churn-prediction-model-230bdf3b9675)